JetBrains/kotlin/LIBRARIES.md

         $ klib remove <name>

-All of the above commands accept an additional `-repository <directory>` argument to specify a repository other than the default one.
+All of the above commands accept an additional `-repository <directory>` argument for specifying a repository different to the default one.

         $ klib <command> <name> -repository <directory>

 ## Several examples

-First lets create a library:
+First let's create a library:

     $ cinterop -h /usr/include/math.h -pkg libc.math -o math